Corporations Elections Licensing Securities Charities

 Fax: (727) 549-8554

-Applicants must submit an Application for Reinstatement along with the appropriate fees.
+Applicants must submit an Application for Reinstatement along with the appropriate non-refundable fees.
 Applications may be found on our website.

 Applicants must submit proof of Continuing Competency including course outlines/objectives pursuant to Rule Chapter 490-4 and Board Policy.